 In fact, many patients have also noted improvements in their range of motion, flexibility and have even felt that their back is stronger after introducing e-Bikes into their lives.

 E-bike riding is also a great way to introduce cardio exercise that is significantly less harsh on the spine than other forms of exercise.

 It’s also an ideal option for those looking to lose weight, as obesity can be a contributing factor to sciatica.

-The wonderful thing about e-Biking is that it’s an accessible option for people that feel restricted by other physical activities, which even includes traditional cycling.
-Traditional cycling can be harder on the joints and back, whereas an e-Bike is a lower impact sport.
+The wonderful thing about e-bike riding is that it’s an accessible option for people that feel restricted by other physical activities, which even includes traditional cycling.
+Traditional cycling can be harder on the joints and back, whereas an e-bike is a lower impact sport.

-Though sciatica can be frustratingly sporadic, the assist feature and accessibility of e-Bikes ensures that you can cycle and strengthen your body despite your physical condition.
+Though sciatica can be frustratingly sporadic, the assist feature and accessibility of e-bikes ensure that you can cycle and strengthen your body despite your physical condition.

-As long as you listen to your body and consult your healthcare professionals as needed, e-Biking can be a fun way for you to get back into an active lifestyle!
+As long as you listen to your body and consult your healthcare professionals as needed, e-bike riding can be a fun way for you to get back into an active lifestyle!